 Why can I favorite via Recent Activity, but not Flag?

 Incredibly minor design detail: Could the [add to favorites] button be switched with [!], so that [add to favorites] is adjacent to 'x people marked this as a favorite'?
 I'm always hitting the flag button when I want to favorite something because it's right next to favorites. [more inside]

-Please join me in flagging all comments with nothing to add but "QFT"
+Please join me in flagging all comments with nothing to add but "QFT" as noise.

 Can we add a flag for trolling?
 Or is this covered under one of the existing flags?